-In addition to verification services, verifiers may provide other services to the firm.
-The verifier must be particularly cognizant of its role as adviser to the firm on issues relating to compliance with the GIPS standards.
-The verifier must take into account other services currently or previously provided to the firm, particularly if the period covered by the other services is also covered by the verification.
+In addition to verification services, verifiers may provide other services to the Fiduciary Manager.
+The verifier must be particularly cognizant of its role as adviser to the Fiduciary Manager on issues relating to compliance with the GIPS standards for FMPs.
+The verifier must take into account other services currently or previously provided to the Fiduciary Manager, particularly if the period covered by the other services is also covered by the verification.
 Independence issues must be resolved in order for the verifier to be independent.

 Because each situation is unique, the following section contains considerations of other services provided by the verifier.
 Although not exhaustive, these considerations are provided to assist verifiers in more precisely defining the types of other services that result in an independence issue.